UAE to consider 'clemency' in case of convicted Briton

 Hedges is a Ph.D. student who was arrested May 5 at Dubai Airport after a research trip to the UAE.

+The UAE is strategically located on the east coast of the Arabian Peninsula, and the British military trains with UAE troops.
+The emirates of Abu Dhabi and Dubai are home to large numbers of British nationals who work in areas ranging from finance to sports, and thousands of tourists visit the country each year, attracted by sunny beaches, luxury hotels and theme parks.

+Ties also include lucrative defense contracts that are important to U.K. companies.

-His wife, Daniela Tejada, said after meeting with British Foreign Secretary Jeremy Hunt on Thursday that she believes British authorities are working to free her husband.
+Hedges' wife, Daniela Tejada, said after meeting with British Foreign Secretary Jeremy Hunt on Thursday that she believes British authorities are working to free her husband.

 "He (Hunt) has assured me that he and his team are doing everything in their power to get Matt free and return him home to me," she said.
 "This is not a fight I can win alone and I thank the Foreign Office and the British public for now standing up for one of their citizens."